stuerp/foo_midi/docs/README.md

 This player is a wrapper for the [FluidSynth](https://www.fluidsynth.org/) library.

-It requires an SF2, SF2Pack, SFZ or SF3 soundfont or a DLS-compatible wave set to provide the instrument samples.
+It requires an SF2, SF2Pack, SFZ or SF3 soundfont or a DLS collection to provide the instrument samples.
 See [Soundfonts](#soundfonts).

 > [!Important]
 > You need to download the libraries from [GitHub](https://github.com/FluidSynth/fluidsynth/releases/) and configure their path on the **[MIDI Player / Paths](#paths)** preferences page before FluidSynth becomes available as a player.